leanprover-community/mathlib3/docs/tactics.md

 `back` performs backwards reasoning, recursively applying lemmas against the goal.

 Lemmas can be specified via an optional argument, e.g. as `back [foo, bar]`.
+Every lemma tagged with an attribute `qux` may be included using `back using qux`.
-If one of these arguments is an attribute, all lemmas tagged with that attribute will be included.
-Additionally, `back` always includes any lemmas tagged with the attribute `@[back]`, and, if the current goal is a proposition, all local hypotheses.
+Additionally, `back` always includes any lemmas tagged with the attribute `@[back]`, and all local propositional hypotheses.

-(If the goal is not a proposition, `back` is constructing data and so behaves more conservatively.
-In this case, all local hypotheses can be included using `back [*]`.)
+(If the goal is a proposition, `back` is more aggressive and includes all hypotheses.
+This can be achieved in other cases using using `back [*]`.)

 Lemmas which were included because of the `@[back]` attribute, or local hypotheses, can be excluded using the notation `back [-h]`.

-Further, lemmas can be tagged with the `@[back!]` attribute, or appear in the list with a leading `!`, e.g. as `back [!foo]`.
+Further, lemmas can be tagged with the `@[back!]` attribute, or appear in the list with a leading `!`, e.g. as `back [!foo]` or `back using !qux`.
 The tactic `back` will return successfully if it either discharges the goal, or applies at least one `!` lemma.
 (More precisely, `back` will apply a non-empty and maximal collection of the lemmas, subject to the condition that if any lemma not marked with `!` is applied, all resulting subgoals are later dischargeed.)

 Finally, the search depth can be controlled e.g. as `back 5`.
 The default value is 100.